Bob and Margaret: Telecast and home media

-The programme was shown in the United Kingdom on Channel 4 and Ftn, in the U.S. on Comedy Central, and in Germany and France on Arte.
+The programme was shown in the UK on Channel 4 and Ftn, in the US on Comedy Central, and in Germany and France on Arte.
 Comedy Central only showed the two "London" seasons.
 The third and fourth "Toronto" seasons were eventually shown (almost two years after Comedy Central showed the last second-season episode) on Showtime.

 Bob and Margaret formerly aired on Locomotion, and Adult Swim Latin America.
 Cartoon Network Brazil aired its four seasons on the Adult Swim block.
 The London seasons also get shown in the United Kingdom, currently on Channel 4.
 It also had a brief run years later on the Canadian YTV.
-In December 2013, biTe started to air this series (until the rebrand to Makeful on August 24, 2015).
+In December 2013, biTe started to air this series (until the rebrand to Makeful on 24 August 2015).

 VHS and DVD

 United Kingdom

 Two VHS tapes of the series containing three Series 1 episodes each were released in 1999 by Video Collection International under their Channel 4 Video imprint.

 The entirety of Series 2 was released on DVD in July 2006 by Maverick Entertainment.